tytydraco/yessleep/out/BlackEyed_Susan.md

 “I wonder what it does,” she said.
 “You think it means-“

 Her voice cut out.
-The light warped in front of me, blurring like I was watching through a thin layer of rushing.
+The light warped in front of me, blurring like I was watching through a thin layer of rushing water.
 I could feel a tingle in my eyes.
 Lilia looked different.
 Further away.

 “…don’t go!” she called out.
 “What are you doing?”